The Best And Worst Foods To Buy At Aldi

 Best: The Specially Selected range

-Aldi moved their own private brand to US stores in 2013 (via Food Navigator), and that gave American consumers the chance to experience what European shoppers already knew: Aldi's Specially Selected brand of products isn't just as good as any other brand name, it's earned the awards it's gotten.
-In 2015, The Telegraph reported on the slew of awards Aldi products won at the Grocer Own Label Awards of 2014, and according to AgriLand, they swept the 2015 Great Taste Awards with 62 wins.
+Aldi moved its own private brand to U.S. stores in 2013, which gave American consumers the chance to experience what European shoppers already knew: Aldi's Specially Selected brand of products isn't just as good as any other brand name.
+Rather, it's earned the awards it's gotten.

 Worst: Salmon and other fish, especially Sea Queen

 In October 2017, news agencies like ABC started reporting on a strange side effect of buying certain types of fish.
 An Associated Press investigation had found some brands of fish — including Aldi's Sea Queen — were being processed in China by North Korean workers.
-Further investigation found the North Korean government took as much as 70 percent of these workers' salaries, essentially using the fish processing industry to siphon money from China into North Korea.
+Further investigation found the North Korean government took as much as 70% of these workers' salaries, essentially using the fish processing industry to siphon money from China into North Korea.

 Best: Anything with the Improving Animal Welfare label